JetBrains/kotlin-mobile-docs/topics/concurrency-with-coroutines.md

 There is an [issue](https://youtrack.jetbrains.com/issue/KTOR-499) to track the status of Ktor and multithreaded coroutines.
 Keep an eye on that for progress.

+### Complete Example

+For a more complete example of using the multithreaded version of `kotlinx.coroutines` in a native mobile application, see [KaMPKit](https://github.com/touchlab/KaMPKit).

 ## Alternatives

 For simpler background tasks, creating your own processor is always an option.
 As there does not appear to be a simple library available for this, we've published a basic one just for native mobile: [KMMWorker](https://github.com/touchlab/KMMWorker).
 It provides basic thread worker queues for Android and iOS/MacOS.